The Stringy Origins of Galileons and their Novel Limit: Discussion and Conclusion

 \textbf{Multi-Galileons and Beyond Horndeski}

-In this article we solely focused on deriving the covariantized Galileons from a dimensional reduction of a low energy effective string action.
+In this article we solely focused on deriving the generalized Galileons from a dimensional reduction of a low energy effective string action.
 Note our reduced action is not the most general Horndeski theory we could write down; indeed we are missing the triple derivative contributions which arise from dimensionally reducing higher order Lovelock actions.
 It is reasonable to think an effective string action with higher order Lovelock contrbutions will result in the triple derivative term upon dimensional reduction.
-Such a term, however, will not appear at the $\alpha'$ level as we are guaranteed any higher derivatives to the effective string action must appear beyond $\alpha'$ corrections \cite{Gross:1986mw}.
+Such a term, however, will not appear at the $\alpha'$ level as we are guaranteed any higher derivatives to the effective string action must appear beyond $\alpha'$ corrections \cite{Gross:1986mw}.\footnote{Going beyond first order $\alpha'$ corrections would be interesting.
+For recent work in this regard, see \cite{Wang:2020eln}.}

 Nonetheless, there are generalizations to Horndeski gravity which might be accessible via a dimensional reduction of an $\alpha'$-corrected string action.
 For example, multi-field Galileons \cite{Padilla:2010de,Padilla:2010ir,Deffayet:2010zh,Hinterbichler:2010xn} might arise by keeping additional modes of the Kaluza-Klein tower in such a way that, upon reducing, we would have a scalar-tensor model with multiple interacting scalar fields with second order equations of motion.
 Alternatively, dimensional reducing $D=11$ supergravity, the low-energy limit of M-theory, over a torus leads to a lower dimensional theory with multiple interacting scalar fields, where each dilaton $\phi_{i}$ corresponds to each circle comprising the torus.
 Whether the resulting theory describes multi-Galileons, depends on whether any higher curvature corrections may be added to the parent theory.